rubytune/perf_check/README.md

 **Do not edit the working tree while `perf_check` is running!** This program performs git checkouts and stashes, which are undone after the benchmark completes.
 If the working tree changes after the reference commit is checked out, numerous problems may arise.

 ## application interface
 `ENV['PERF_CHECK']` is set inside the server used to perform the benchmarks.
 The `perf_check` command also loads an instance of the application, separate from the server used to provide the benchmark.

+#### benchmarking resources which require authorization

 To enable benchmarking routes that require authorization, the rails app should provide a block to `PerfCheck::Server.authorization` that returns a cookie suitable for access to the route.
 For example:

 ```Ruby
 # config/initializers/perf_check.rb